NB. If I was reading this out loud I might get a bit ‘shouty’.

 - You don’t see the upset I face when having to visit my GP surgery.

-- You don’t see me fighting back the tears when I am told by these medical professionals that it ‘really is time to snap out of it now, if not for [me] then for [my] family’.
+- You don’t see me fighting back the tears when I am told by these medical professionals that “if you can’t get better for yourself at least try for your family so that they can get their lives back.”

-- You don’t see how bad that makes me feel; to be accused of ‘milking it’ when I would do anything, give anything, to be healthy again.
+- You don’t see how bad that makes me feel; for it to be implied that I am ‘milking it’ when I would do anything, give anything, to be healthy again.

 If you know my family and you are reading this, I almost hope that you feel a bit ashamed of yourself.
 When was the last time you asked my family how they were coping in all of this?